4 Signs You Have a Great Budtender

-As we explained in First Time Shopping FAQ’s, you should be able to describe a desired effect and your budtender should be able to point out the right products for you.
+As we explained in First Time Shopping FAQ’s, you should be able to describe the desired effect and your budtender should be able to point out the right products for you.
 If they look confused or give you vague answers, first try asking it another way.
 If that doesn’t do the trick, feel free to leave.

 4. You feel confident at the end of your purchase